nest/nest-simulator/doc/contribute/templates_styleguides/vim_support_sli.rst

-VIM support for SLI files
+Vim support for SLI files
 =========================

-A simple syntax file for VIM users is provided below.
-Copy it to your vim configuration folder to make it available to VIM:
+A simple syntax file for Vim users is provided below.
+Copy it to your Vim configuration folder to make it available to Vim:

 .. code-block::